bryangreener/Denso/Compare_GPOs/README.md

 Where output_folder is some existing folder where the comparison report files will be saved.
 The compare_reports.exe file is contained in the `dist\compare_reports\` folder in this repository and must remain in that containing folder in order to run properly.

+Depending on the number of GPO reports in the bin folder, this program can take a very long time to run.
+For example, if there are 50 reports in this folder then each of the 50 reports will be compared against the other 49 reports in that folder.
+Thus the total comparisons would be 2,450 output files.

 ## Built With

 * Python 3 using Spyder with Anaconda